pin1150 Civic Drive, Suite 101, Walnut Creek, CA 94596

 2. Implants Placed

-3. Denture Attached
+3. Prosthesis Attached

 • Individual Implants — All your teeth will be individually replaced with a dental implant, requiring eight or more.
 Support posts as well as individual dental crowns will be created for each implant, giving the impression that your teeth are growing naturally out of your gums.
 This option is frequently joined together with bone or sinus grafting to replace bone support and strength.
 This is the costliest choice, and your options may also be limited by the shape and size of your jawbone.